coursehero/ch-react-workshop/README.md

 # ch-react-workshop

 Run  `./server.sh` to start Python Flask backend.

-Then, in another terminal run `./client.sh` to start React development server.
+In another terminal run `./client.sh` to start React development server.

+Then visit http://127.0.0.1:5000/ in your browser.